eclipse/imagen/docs/guide/acquisition/index.md

 ### 4.1.2 Basic Storage Types

-In the JAI API, the basic unit of data storage is the `DataBuffer` object.
+In the ImageN API, the basic unit of data storage is the `DataBuffer` object.
 The `DataBuffer` object is a kind of raw storage that holds all the samples that make up the image, but does not contain any information on how those samples are put together as pixels.
 How the